Health & Human Services

 A survey of CUNY Nursing graduates <pdf> was completed in Fall 2008, and examined graduates’ educational experiences, their experiences as new registered nurses (RNs), and their experiences in the labor market.

 As the health care job market changes in response to developing technology and legislation, students need to explore the industry in new ways. »

-Through a competitive RFP process administered by the Office of the University Dean for Health and Human Services, CUNY faculty and staff were invited to apply for spring 2013 funding in several priority areas including:
+Through a competitive RFP process administered by the Office of the University Dean for Health and Human Services, CUNY faculty and staff were invited to apply for 2013-2014 funding in several priority areas including: